vrms/barman/storage_details.md

 ~* remove remaining xlogdb-isms (e.g. from_xlog_line etc)
 ~  - from_file? <-- it's ok, this creates WalFileInfo from an actual WAL file
+* rename metadata to xlog_metadata
+  - also it is logically different to the backup metadata so it should just be a separate thing (it may happen to share the same backend like a SQLite or LevelDB or whatever, but code interacting with xlog metadata should not be using the same abstractions as code interacting with backup metadata)
 * re-implement so we're keeping the file open and holding seek positions etc - we will need to do this for backward compatibility
     - or can we ditch backward compatibility at this point?
-* rename metadata to xlog_metadata
-  - also it is logically different to the backup metadata so it should just be a separate thing (it may happen to share the same backend like a SQLite or LevelDB or whatever, but code interacting with xlog metadata should not be using the same abstractions as code interacting with backup metadata)
+  - actually what we do here is fix the sync_status function
+    - what it actually needs to do is, for a given last_wal and last_position, return the current latest_wal and latest_position
+    - the details of this are entirely due to the storage implementation so we can move all of this inside storage metadata

 #### Better